tecnologicman/infografia/README.md

 # infografia
-This is an introductory project
+This is an introductory project.

+My name is Juan Salinas